 |1 - 5||$25.00|

-Pet ownership is a responsibility that builds character and confidence - and what better pet to own then your very own cockroach!
-If you've decided to take the plunge and dive into the world of cockroach husbandry, you might need some help supplying your colony and keeping your cockroaches alive and kicking.
+Pet ownership is a responsibility that builds character and confidence!
+And what better pet to own then your very own cockroach?
+If you've decided to take the plunge and dive into the world of cockroach husbandry, you might need some help supplying your colony and keeping your cockroaches alive.
 There are a number of options available to you when it comes to storage, food, and water.
-In this pre-assembled kit you will receive everything you need to keep your colony maintained!
+In this pre-assembled kit, you have everything you need to keep your colony maintained!

 The kit comes in a wide terrarium which will give your cockroaches plenty of room to roam, eat, and breed!
 You'll receive enough substrate (dirt) to cover the bottom of your terrarium in a thin layer.
 This, along with the included cardboard egg crate, will give your cockroaches plenty of material to burrow into, hide under, and cling to.
-For sustenance, we've included a bag of dry food and a bag of water crystals.
-You'll want to stock your terrarium's pantry with about a spoonful of food every few days (or as you see it running low); same goes for your water crystals.
+For sustenance, we've included a bags of dry food and water crystals.
+Make sure to stock your terrarium's pantry with about a spoonful of food every few days, or if you see it running low; the same goes for your water crystals.
 Note: Cockroaches are sold separately!

 - Medium Terrarium with Lid